rwsarmstrong/strongtrack/README.md

 * XML elementree

 # Installation
-Assuming you have python and the libraries listed above installed correctly run python strongtrack.py and you should be presented with the interface as shown above.
+Assuming you have python and the libraries listed above installed correctly run python strongtrack.py --video PATHTOYOURVIDEO.MP4 --project_name PROJECTNAME  and you should be presented with the interface as shown above.

 # Example Usage
 Video the subject pulling a series of keyposes.
 Neutral, jaw fully open, closed smile, lips funnel, lip pucker, brow up, brow down, eye closed.
 These keyposes are useful for quickly training a landmark model.
 As of ver 0.3 this tool is stil very much built for mostly stationary faces so if possible a head mounted camera is strongly recommended, but footage with a mostly stationary subject will still work, as shown in the example footage provided.